 Come and see 'Where I Come From', our new exhibition that celebrates freedom of movement and immigration in Britain, by the portrait photographer, Bill Knight.

-Contributing artist, Amelia Odida, assisted with some of the photography and with interviewing the sitters for their stories.
+Amelia Odida assisted with some of the photography and with interviewing the sitters for their stories.

 One of the images, 'Vanessa and Vivian', was a prize-winner in last year's Portrait of Britain competition.